SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 > [!TIP]
 >
 > - Some convenient shortcuts for track correction:
->   - Press `Up` arrow to toggle between the track ID of the bounding box and the bounding box number.
+>   - Press the `Up` arrow to toggle between the track ID of the bounding box and the bounding box number.

 > [!CAUTION]
 > There is no undo action in the annotation tool!